koengr/QCforBusiness/_part2/chapter_4.md

 ---
 layout: default
-title: 4 Optimization and Machine Learning, What do current players do?
+title: 4 Applications in optimisation and machine learning
 nav_order: 4
 ---

-## Optimization and Machine Learning: What do current players do?
+## Applications in optimisation and machine learning

-TODO: write section!
+TODO: write section! 🡪 See separate document!

 **Where should we look for a killer application?**